 Significant regulatory activities

-This quarter’s inspections identified two potential non-compliances.
-Fifteen areas for improvement were also identified.
-Potential non-compliances indicate an area where the licence holder may not have complied with legislation or a condition of licence, such as adherence to a code – once confirmed these are considered a breach as described in section ‘Details of any breach of licence conditions by a licensee’ of this report.
-Areas for improvement indicate where licence holder safety performance could be improved, such as to meet international best practice.
+Across all inspections in the quarter, 11 areas for improvement were identified and 3 inspections identified potential non-compliances.
+Potential non-compliances indicate where the licence holder may not be in compliance with legislation or a condition of licence, such as adherence to a code.
+Once confirmed, these are considered a breach as described in section ‘Details of any breach of licence conditions by a licensee’ of this report.
+Areas for improvement indicate where licence holder safety performance could be improved such as to meet international best practice.

 Inspections play an important part in ARPANSA's compliance and performance monitoring program.
-A well implemented, rigorous inspection program supplemented by monitoring and performance reviews provides assurances that licence holders are operating safely.
+A well‑implemented and rigorous inspection program, supplemented by monitoring and performance reviews, provides assurances that licence holders are operating safely.
 The inspection reports can be found on ARPANSA’s website at www.arpansa.gov.au/regulation/inspections/reports.